Gwen Stefani Shares Throwback Photo Of Blake Shelton, Instagram Has Mixed Feelings About Her Post

 “Maybe you could have talked him into a different haircut,” quipped one of Gwen’s followers.

-Many fans actually disagreed with the sentiment that the “Make Me Like You” singer expressed in her post, with a few of them pointing out that Stefani’s three sons–Kingston, 13, Zuma, 11, and Apollo, 5–wouldn’t exist if she’d met Shelton at the age he is in the photo.
+Many fans actually disagreed with the sentiment that the “Make Me Like You” singer expressed in her post, with a few of them pointing out that Stefani’s three sons — Kingston, 13, Zuma, 11, and Apollo, 5 — wouldn’t exist if she’d met Shelton at the age he is in the photo.

 “You wouldn’t have your kids,” read one comment.